steve3535/gitlab-university/day-2/1-onboarding.md

 # Prereqs

+## 1. Project Creation
+1. Log into GitLab
+2. Click "New Project"
+3. Select "Create blank project"
+4. Fill in project details:
+   - Project name: `simple-webapp-[your-gitlab-username]`
+   - "Visibility Level: Set to 'Private' to protect your code from being publicly accessible while you're learning."
+   - Initialize with a README: Yes
+     A README file gives your project an initial structure and lets others understand its purpose.

 ## Your virtual Desk: spin up a github codespace
 1. Fork the gitlab-university repository - https://github.com/steve3535/gitlab-university -
    * Go to your Github account